jjgecon/EconJM_auto_doc_gen/output_docs/oecd_1/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research aligns closely with the OECD's mission to guide evidence-based policies that foster prosperity, equality, and well-being across societies.
 By applying innovative AI-driven methodologies to analyze cultural influences on economic behavior, my work directly supports the organization’s commitment to understanding complex societal dynamics.
-Within the Economics Department, which addresses diverse policy challenges including inequality and labor markets, my findings offer valuable insights into how media representations shape gender roles and economic participation.
-This intersection of cultural analysis and economic policy complements the department's focus on developing actionable knowledge for stronger and fairer societies, reinforcing my motivation to contribute to impactful international public policy.
+This intersection of cultural analysis and economic policy complements the institutions's focus on developing actionable knowledge for stronger and fairer societies, reinforcing my motivation to contribute to impactful international public policy.